lxc/distrobuilder/README.md

 <!-- Include start installing -->
 ## Installing from package

-`distrobuilder` is available from the snapstore.
+`distrobuilder` is available from the Snap Store.

 ```
 sudo snap install distrobuilder --classic